BaturalpInce/ITUMIK_grpc_python/README.md

 # How to Run
 Clone the repo.
-Create .env file on root folder with this template and fill necessary values:
+Create .env file inside the project folder at the same level with gitignore with this template and fill necessary values:
 ```
 DB_USERNAME = your_username
 DB_PASSWORD = your_password